subconsciousnetwork/.github/profile/README.md

 # Subconscious

-**Our mission**: tools for thinking together.

-We're building:
+We're building a worldwide decentralized mind.

 - Noosphere: a permissionless protocol for thought.
 Open, decentralized, user-owned.
-- Subconscious: a social notetaking app built on Noosphere.
+- Subconscious: a tool for thinking together, powered by Noosphere.